 1877 - LME formed

-In 1877 they formed the London Metals and Mining Company and moved into their first premises over a hat shop in Lombard Court.
+In 1877 the traders formed the London Metals and Mining Company and moved into their first premises over a hat shop in Lombard Court.
 Telegraphic links were set up and a company secretary was appointed to handle the administration.
 Membership increased rapidly and, after surpassing the three hundred mark, the decision was taken to move to a purpose built Exchange in Whittington Avenue, where it remained for 98 years.
-Then, after a period of 14 years at Plantation House in Fenchurch Street, the Exchange moved in 1994 to its current home in Leadenhall Street.
+Then, after a period of 14 years at Plantation House in Fenchurch Street, the Exchange moved in 1994 to Leadenhall Street.
+In 2016, the LME moved to its current home in Finsbury Square signifying the next step of its modernisation and housing its custom-built clearing house, LME Clear.

 An index contract - LMEX - based on the six primary metals traded on the Exchange was introduced in 2000.
 This base metals index is specifically designed to provide investors access to futures and traded options contracts based on non-ferrous metals without the physical delivery, storage and transaction costs associated with the underlying commodity contracts.